An Educational Emergency

 Educational institutions should make it a priority to implement an institution-wide wellbeing policy.
 This should focus on a holistic approach to teaching and learning.
 Intelligent use of student attendance and engagement data can provide key indicators to staff, sending automatic alerts when students may be struggling.
 Personal tutor dashboards can monitor student progression and engagement across the whole of the new blended model of teaching and learning delivery.
 This saves valuable time needed for outreach and support provision.

-To ensure the wellbeing of student investment in education, education providers need to invest in student wellbeing.
+To ensure the wellbeing of student investment in education, education providers need to invest in student welfare.

 For best practice on improving student wellbeing, read how Kingston University transformed their welfare and widening participation strategies here.